North Star (Star Trek: Enterprise): Plot

 While in the Delphic Expanse, Enterprise discovers a planet inhabited by about 6,000 humans who are living in the fashion of the 1860s American frontier alongside an alien race called Skagarans.
 Captain Archer, Commander Tucker and Sub-Commander T'Pol beam-down to the surface in period costume to investigate.
 They head into one of the numerous towns to observe the humans and aliens first-hand, and while Tucker and T'Pol acquire a horse, Archer stops Deputy Bennings from belittling a "Skag" waiter in the town's tavern.
 After questioning Archer on his plans and intentions, Sheriff MacReady tells Bennings to keep a close eye on Archer.

 Archer, wishing to learn more about the Skagarans, enters the house of a teacher named Bethany he had seen earlier.
 The two depart for "Skag Town", the remnants of a 300-year-old wrecked spacecraft, but the deputy notices them leave.
 They arrive and meet Tucker and T'Pol, who had arrived earlier.
 Tucker and T'Pol travel back to Enterprise to investigate some data logs found in the wreckage, while Archer stays behind.
 On Enterprise Ensign Sato discovers that the humans overthrew their Skagaran masters after being abducted from Earth by them and brought to the planet centuries earlier.
 Bennings arrests and imprisons Bethany for teaching the Skagaran children.
 Archer helps her to escape, but she is shot by Bennings.
 Archer orders an emergency beam-up in front of Bennings and other locals.

 Doctor Phlox treats her injury and discovers that she is one-quarter Skagaran.
 Meanwhile, back on the planet, Bennings is convinced that Archer, even though he is Human, is conspiring with the Skagarans to regain control of the colony.
-He tells MacReady that the only solution is to murder the Skagarans, to which MacReady, unconvinced, rebukes him.
+He tells MacReady that the only solution is to murder the Skagarans, for which MacReady, unconvinced, rebukes him.
 Bennings hands in his deputy badge after MacReady orders him not to take further action against the Skagarans.
 Archer returns in a shuttlepod along with T'Pol and a security crew, led by Lieutenant Reed — all wearing their modern uniforms.
 Landing in the center of town, he informs the Sheriff that he is from Earth and will return to take them back to Earth once their mission is over.
 Bennings then shoots MacReady, starting a firefight.
 In the chaos, Archer is also shot by Bennings, but finally overpowers him in a fistfight.
 Enterprise then departs, but not before returning Bethany to the surface, and providing her with a PADD to educate the local children about Earth's recent history.
 MacReady agrees that the laws against the Skagarans are outdated, and he allows Human and Skagaran children to learn together.